Flexible marked spatio-temporal point processes with applications to event sequences from association football: Explanatory modelling

 The excitation factor $\alpha$ in expression~(\ref{modspecmarksmatrix}) is a scaling factor applied to the contributions from the previous occurrences to the event mark probability.
 In~(\ref{modspecmarksmatrix}), the background component has a weight of 1, while previous occurrences are weighted by $\exp(\alpha)$.

-The 95\% highest posterior density interval for $\exp(\alpha)$ is $(451.35, 642.54)$, meaning the contributions from previous occurrences carry substantially higher weight relative to the background component.
+The 95\% highest posterior density interval for $\exp(\alpha)$ is $(451.35, 642.54)$, providing evidence that the contributions from previous occurrences carry substantially higher weight relative to the background component.
 In other words, this indicates that event sequences in football have a significant dependence on their history.